WeAreTheField/wearethefield/inprogress/music/index.md

   - Duke University Press
   - Oxford University Press
   - University of Chicago Press
+  - University of North Carolina Press
+  - University of Michigan Press
+  - University of California Press
+  - University of Mississippi Press
+  - University of Illinois Press
+  - MIT Press
+  - University of Indiana Press

 Analyzing # of TT and non-affiliated and North American authors

-### Breakdown of Duke, OUP, and Chicago authors, combined
+### Breakdown of authors, combined
 <pre class="mermaid">
   pie
-  "Tenured or TT" : 281
+  "Tenured or TT" : 513
-  "No affiliation, non-PhD" : 50
+  "No affiliation, non-PhD" : 117
-  "Institutional affiliation, non-TT" : 18
+  "Institutional affiliation, non-TT" : 32
-  "PhD holder, no affiliation" : 5
+  "PhD holder, no affiliation" : 11
 </pre>

 Looking for: